thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 To help better understand how the **identifier** is used in the topics, let's image the following setup.
 You have two devices; the main device and a single child device called "child01".
-Both the main device (where thin-edge is running), and the child device have a single service called "node_red".
+Both the main device (where %%te%% is running), and the child device have a single service called "node_red".
-Thin-edge will build digital twins for the devices (main and child device), and the "node_red" services associated with each of the devices.
+%%te%% will build digital twins for the devices (main and child device), and the "node_red" services associated with each of the devices.

 The following diagram details the device hierarchy of the fictional setup.